 - The individual who is told about, hears, or is made aware of the concern/disclosure is responsible for following the concern reporting procedure

-- The safeguarding leads are responsible for reporting all safeguarding concerns to Premier tennis and Parks Tennis CIC management
+- The safeguarding leads are responsible for reporting all safeguarding concerns to our management team

 Code of conduct

-The code of conduct that Premier Tennis and Parks Tennis CIC shall adhere to is:
+The code of conduct that we shall adhere to is:

-- The prioritisation of the wellbeing of children and adults at all time
+- Prioritising the wellbeing of children and adults at all times

 - Be a positive role model; act with integrity, even when no one is looking